armeenkaur/BitcoinChatbot/README.md

-# Bitcoin Chatbot
+# CryptoQuery: A Bitcoin-focused Chatbot

 ## Overview
-Bitcoin Chatbot is an AI-powered chatbot built using Streamlit, LangChain, and Ollama.
+CryptoQuery is an AI-powered chatbot built using Streamlit, LangChain, and Ollama.
 It allows users to ask questions related to Bitcoin and retrieves relevant information using a combination of vector embeddings, BM25 ranking, and an LLM-based response system.

 ## Features
 - Loads and processes a Bitcoin-related PDF document